Last updated on November 22nd, 2022 at 08:14 pm

 Summer is the perfect time to enjoy a nice cold glass of juice or a smoothie!
 Fruits are high in antioxidants and ideal for both juices and smoothies.
-They have natural flavors and sweeteners and have amazing benefits when enjoyed fresh.
+They have natural flavors and sweeteners and have excellent benefits when enjoyed fresh.

 Here are the most common Caribbean Fruits

 The mango also is known as “the king of all fruits.”
 It is a stone fruit (fruit containing seed in the middle) native to India and Southeast Asia.
 There are hundreds of different types of mangoes that vary in size, shape, color, and taste.

 On top of their, many studies have correlated mangoes and their many nutrients to improved immunity, digestive health, eyesight, hair and skin health, and heart health.
 Mango is high in Vitamin A and Vitamin C.

 Vitamin A helps the immune system fight infections.
 Vitamin C helps your body produce white blood cells.
 Mango also contains folate, Vitamin K, Vitamin E, and several B vitamins that boost immunity.
 The magnesium and potassium in mangoes promote lower blood pressure levels.

 Papayas are sweet and tangy fruits and are perfect for enjoying during the summer months.
 The papaya is believed to originate somewhere in tropical America, southern Mexico, and Central America.

 Papayas commonly use salads, sherbets, juices, and smoothies.
 The papaya has many other benefits, including health benefits.
 It is rich in antioxidants, which can help reduce inflammation, it is full of nutrients, it may help improve the health of your heart, can improve your digestion, and much more!

 Passionfruit has a tough outer skin and a juicy seed-filled inside that comes from the Passiflora vine.
 It is grown all over the world.
 Passionfruit is suitable for people with diabetes because it has a low glycemic index and high fiber content.